 Building a sustainable and resilient business requires looking at the way we manage our people, who are the critical success factor in the execution of our strategy.
 It is important to create a nurturing and fair work environment that meets the needs of the workforce, which includes taking care of the physical and mental health of our people.
-A study by the World Health reduced productivity1.
+A study by the World Health Organisation (WHO) found that depression and anxiety cost the global economy US\$1 trillion yearly from reduced productivity1.

-Organisation (WHO) found that depression and anxiety cost the global economy US\$1 trillion yearly from reward, develop and motivate our people, we are able to attract and retain valuable talent to help meet our long-term objectives while helping to avoid costs related to high employee turnover.
+By paying attention to how we manage, reward, develop and motivate our people, we are able to attract and retain valuable talent to help meet our long-term objectives while helping to avoid costs related to high employee turnover.
 Recruitment, onboarding and training new employees takes time and resources.
 A report estimates that replacing exiting employees cost companies around 1.5 to 2.0 times their salary2.
-There are also less obvious costs to employee attrition, such as impacts on employee morale, our quality of work.
+There are also less obvious costs to employee attrition, such as impacts on employee morale, our reputation, and lower productivity and quality of work.